The value of a window in any space is evident: they let in natural light, provide ventilation outlets, and help add to the overall ambiance of a room.

 However, triple-pane windows are not available in every structure.
 Due to the weight of the extra piece of glass -- the balance can be inadequate for the window unit.
 If a house or business is built with a single or double-paned window in mind, oftentimes they are unable to accommodate a heavier and thicker window added in post-construction.

 One option is to mix and match double-pane with triple-pane windows.
-Aside from lower price, double-pane windows also let in more natural light, which can be appealing for many consumers depending on the placement in the house and the alignment with the architectural plans.
+Aside from a lower price, double-pane windows also let in more natural light, which can be appealing for many consumers depending on the placement in the house and the alignment with the architectural plans.

 Double-Pane Vs. Triple-Pane Windows: A Winning Choice Either Way